-Mr. Ho was last re-appointed as a Director at the Annual General Meeting of the Company held on 28 April 2017.
+Mr. Ho was last re-appointed as a Director at the Annual General Meeting of the Company held on 11 June 2020.
 He is an Independent Non-Executive Director and a member of the Risk Management Committee.

 Mr. Ho holds a Bachelor of Science in Sociology from the University of London.
 He is a member of the Singapore Institute of Directors.

-TAN HUI KENG, MARTHA INDEPENDENT NON-EXECUTIVE DIRECTOR
+TAN HUI KENG, MARTHA Independent Non-Executive Director

 Mdm Tan Hui Keng, Martha joined the Board on 1 November 2011 as an Independent Non-Executive Director.
-Mdm Tan also sits on the Audit Committee as Chairman; and is a member of the Nominating, Remuneration and Risk Management Committees.
+Mdm Tan is the Chairman of the Audit Committee and is a member of the Nominating, Remuneration, and Risk Management Committees.
 She was last re-elected as a Director at the Annual General Meeting of the Company held on 26 April 2019.